cockpit-project/presentations/2023-devconf-beipack-pybridge/beipack-pybridge.md

 # Demo: Fedora Server

-TODO: flesh out command line demo

 :::notes
 - Connect to fedsrv with client, explain Client flatpak and cockpit UI
-- Show installed cockpit rpms on fedsrv
+- Show `rpm -qa cockpit`, installed by default
-- Run cockpit-bridge command line for running date and read a file
+- Put myself in the position of the cockpit web UI; connect via SSH to fedsrv and run the bridge
+- `cockpit-bridge --interact=---`, with bridge-cli.txt
+- We can run a program with arguments, for example ping; we get the chunks of output, and eventually an exit code
+- bridge has many channel types, for the file system, sockets, D-Bus, inotify, or metrics (second demo)
+- roughly machine readable version of bash
 :::

 # Demo: Connect to a CentOS 9 Stream cloud instance